English at Christ Church

 Spelling, vocabulary, grammar and punctuation

 There are two statutory appendices in the New Curriculum on Spelling and on Vocabulary, Grammar and Punctuation.
 Spellings are taught weekly using Literary Leaves meaning spellings are meaningful and can be used in context during the current book sequence.
-These spellings are sent home in children’s spelling journal for them to learn.
-These are then reinforced in school.
+These spellings are sent home weekly for them to learn at home.
 Grammar and punctuation is taught as part of the English lesson.
 Grammar and Punctuation is taught through writing and reading sessions.
-Teachers use the correct terminology expected for each Year group in classrooms and expect the children to use and understand it (bossy verbs / Imperative verbs’).
+The Literary Curriculum embeds phonics, spelling and grammar throughout their book sequences to allow children to cover the full curriculum whilst also using these skills purposefully and in context.